 and Rake, at above 14 knots.

-However, to be efficient, the gyroscope must reach its normal rotation speed (Spool-up): this means that it takes about 30 minutes to be operational (in this phase, consumption is higher than normal us).
-The same time, if not twice, is needed for total shutdown (Spool-down).
-The disavantage lies in the additional weight (a few hundred kg per ton) and the idea of having a mass of such dimensions constantly moving on board.
+Attention, however, the gyroscope must reach its normal rotation speed (Spool-up) to be efficient: this means that it takes about 30 minutes to switch it from off to operational (at this stage the consumption is higher than normal use).
+Just as it takes as much time, if not twice as long, to switch it off completely (Spool-down).
+The defect is the weight that is added (from a few hundred kg per ton) and the idea of having a mass of that size in perpetual movement on board.

 The third possible option to stabilize your boat is the Magnus effect: a rotating cylinder, immersed in moving water, will tend to move from the side (down or up) where its rotation and the movement of the water have an opposite direction.
 If the boat is at anchor, the system works just as long as the cylinder is moving.
 Less expensive and heavier than gyroscopes, these systems always have immersed parts, but about a tenth of a fin providing the same thrust.